hanshuo-shuo/Of-Mice-and-Machines-/README.md

 # Of Mice and Machines: A Comparison of Learning Between Real World Mice and RL Agents

-Major Code for ICML 2025: Of Mice and Machines: A Comparison of Learning Between Real World Mice and RL Agents
+Major Code paper: Of Mice and Machines: A Comparison of Learning Between Real World Mice and RL Agents

 Env code based on: Cellworld_game,  https://github.com/germanespinosa/cellworld_game